JohnOberschelp/StateSort/README.md

 In my tests, it runs significantly faster than other sorts, <mark>9% faster</mark> than both std::sort and std::stable_sort at sorting one million integers.

+(And, yes, std::stable_sort is consistantly running faster than std::sort.
+(Of course you can easily check this yourself!))

 ![Race Results](./RaceResults_2024-12-29_12-38.txt.svg)

 ![Log Race Results](./RaceResults_2024-12-29_12-38.txt.log.svg)